rthomson412/FauxtoShop/README.md

-## A basic photo editor,
+## Photo Editor
-employing CSS filters on an image, bootsrapped with React and deployed on AWS Amplify.
+Using CSS filters on an image, bootsrapped with React and deployed on AWS Amplify.